qfwc258/circuidipity/content/2015-07-08-c720-chromebook-to-jessiebook.rst

 There are 2 different methods for configuring SeaBIOS in preparation for installing Debian.
 First method uses a few simple commands in the Chrome OS shell to place the Chromebook into **developer mode** and allow booting the USB install media and replacing Chrome OS with Debian.
 The drawback is that scary screen appears at every boot and you must press ``CTRL+L`` to boot to legacy-mode and onward to GRUB and Debian (and **ignore** the helpful prompt to press spacebar and inadvertently begin the adventure of wiping clean the SSD).

 Second method involves setting new flags for the write-protected **Google Binary Block** (GBB) in the device firmware.
 Delay at the boot screen can be reduced to a one second timeout and the legacy-mode BIOS set as the system default (no key combo required).
 Pressing the spacebar is disabled from doing any harm to Debian (the Chromebook just beeps).
-The drawback is that it involves the (very simple) removal of the device's bottom cover and the temporary removal of the **write-protect screw** from the motherboard to permit flashing new flags to the GBB... and this may void the Chromebook's warranty (one of the case screws lies underneath a sticker declaring the warranty void if disturbed).
+The drawback is that it involves the (very simple) removal of the device's bottom cover and the temporary removal of the **write-protect screw** from the motherboard to permit flashing new flags to the GBB.
+This may void the Chromebook's warranty (one of the case screws lies underneath a sticker declaring the warranty void if disturbed).

 Experimenting with alternate OS installs on the Chromebook I first employed the developer mode method followed by the write-protect screw removal.
 I prefer configuring the device to default to legacy-mode BIOS but I have employed both methods successfully and describe their respective steps below.